Firas Abou Fakher: Last Floor Productions

 In late 2019, he co-founded Last Floor Productions with two longtime friends, writer and Lebanese Academy of Fine Arts screenwriting professor Daniel Habib and writer Nasri Atallah.
 Last Floor Productions is focused on the creation of genre film & television, centered on telling stories about Arabs around the world.
 The company's first production, Al Shak (Doubt), was written, shot and released entirely during the early phase of the coronavirus lockdown of 2020.
 It was produced as a Shahid Original for the leading streaming service launched by MBC Group.
 Last Floor Productions second series, Fixer, was released later the same year.
 Both series were co-created, co-executive produced and scored by Abou Fakher.

 Independent work

-Firas Abou Fakher has given talks and lectures as a composer and designer at ING Creatives and has received the Areen Projects Award for Excellence in Architecture and the Omrania CSBE award.
+Firas Abou Fakher has given talks and lectures as a composer and designer at ING Creatives.

 He has scored several films, 'Kaleidoscope" by Lebanese director Dania Bdeir in 2014 which received numerous awards and most recently 'LOVE' by Lebanese Director Henri Bassil which won the 'Best Narrative Short Film' Award at the Moscow Short Film Festival in 2019.